Baryon-antibaryon photoproduction cross sections off the proton: Reaction Model

 \subsection{Mass clustering}

 It will be seen in the data that the created pairs tend to cluster toward low invariant masses.
-The attractive dynamic of the created baryon-anti-baryon pair in the single-exchange picture~Fig.~\ref{fig:ppbar_combined_model}(a) is assumed to be independent of the rest of the reaction kinematics.
+The attractive dynamic of the created baryon-antibaryon pair in the single-exchange picture~Fig.~\ref{fig:ppbar_combined_model}(a) is assumed to be independent of the rest of the reaction kinematics.
 This leads to the hypothesis that the invariant mass distribution of the system, after integrating over other kinematic variables, will exhibit enhancement at low $m_{12}$.
 We introduce a ``clustering'' model with the mass profile

 to characterize the produced pairs that cluster toward their mass threshold $m_{12}^{\min}$ (Eq.~\ref{eq:m_lowerbound}) more than determined by phase space only.
 At fixed $s$, the three-body final state phase space is characterized by both $p_f$ (near threshold) and $q^*$ (near the upper bound of $m_{12}$).
-Illustrated in Fig.~\ref{fig:q_pcm_vsIM} for the $\ppbar$ system, the exponentially distributed mass profile of the baryon-anti-baryon system invariant mass, $\mathcal{C}(m_{12};c_m)$, combines with the phase space factor $Phsp(m_{12})$ to sculpt the overall invariant mass distributions, particularly in the low $m_{12}$ region.
-The free parameter in this part of the model is $c_m$.
+Illustrated in Fig.~\ref{fig:q_pcm_vsIM} for the $\ppbar$ system, the exponentially distributed mass profile of the baryon-antibaryon system invariant mass,